substantial/startling/startling/README.md

 config.pull_request_body = "Startling Body"
 ```

-8. Pull request labels
+### 8. Pull request labels

-You set one or more labels on the pull request:
+You can set one or more labels on the pull request:

 ```ruby
 config.pull_request_labels = [WIP, REVIEW, HOLD]